Anxiety Disorder and Panic Attacks

 Anxiety disorders in children and adolescents

-The DSM-IV defines Separation Anxiety disorder as specific to children.
+The DSM-V defines Separation Anxiety disorder as specific to children.
 This disorder is defined as anxiety regarding separation from home or family that is excessive or inappropriate for the child's age.
 In some children, separation anxiety takes the form of school avoidance.
-Children and adolescents can also be diagnosed with panic disorder, phobias, generalised anxiety disorder, and the post-traumatic stress disorder.
+Children and adolescents can also be diagnosed with panic disorder, phobias, generalised anxiety disorder, and post-traumatic stress disorder.

 What triggers anxiety and panic attacks?